Wednesdays with Andrew – Virtua Fighter 2 and Daytona USA

 Layering Attack Rays in Sections of Galactic Force

 Should Galactic Attack have music?
 Does Attack Galac have a second stage?
 Why is there so much audible rattling under the hood of my minivan while I drive?
 Until these questions are answered satisfactorily, we decided to put aside Galactic Attacktic for a future date.
-In the meantime I will find a new bin/cue file and not speak to a mechanic. → Game.
-James Game.
+In the meantime I will find a new bin/cue file and not speak to a mechanic. → Think outside the post.

 Thinking about the Master System library